Normani

-Normani Kordei Hamilton (/nO:r'ma:ni/ nor-MAH-nee; born May 31, 1996), known mononymously as Normani, is an American singer.
-She first became known as a member of the girl group Fifth Harmony, which became one of the best-selling girl groups of all time.
+Normani Kordei Hamilton (/nO:r'ma:ni/ nor-MAH-nee; born May 31, 1996), is an American singer, dancer, and former member of the girl group Fifth Harmony, which became one of the best-selling girl groups of all time.
 While in the group, she competed in Dancing with the Stars (2017).
 She embarked on a solo career with her 2018 debut single "Love Lies" (with Khalid), which peaked within the top ten of the Billboard Hot 100 and received quintuple platinum certification by the Recording Industry Association of America (RIAA).

 Following Fifth Harmony's indefinite hiatus, Normani released a two-song EP with Calvin Harris, Normani x Calvin Harris (2018).
 Her 2018 single, "Waves" (featuring 6lack), won a MTV Video Music Award for Best R&B Video.
 Her 2019 single, "Dancing with a Stranger" (with Sam Smith), reached the top ten in 22 countries, and earned a Song of the Year nomination at the Brit Awards 2020.
 Later that year, she released her first solo single, "Motivation" to critical acclaim.
 She appeared in the music video for Cardi B's 2020 single "WAP".
 Her debut studio album, Dopamine (2024), was led by the top 20 single "Wild Side" (featuring Cardi B).

 Normani also collaborated with Ariana Grande, Nicki Minaj, and Megan Thee Stallion on the Charlie's Angels: Original Motion Picture and Birds of Prey soundtracks.
 She served as an advisor on Season 17 of the NBC competition series The Voice.
 As an actress, she made her feature film debut in the Anna Boden and Ryan Fleck directed Freaky Tales.

 Early life

 Normani Kordei Hamilton was born in Atlanta on May 31, 1996, to Derrick and Andrea Hamilton.
 She has two older half sisters, Ashlee and Arielle.
-Raised in New Orleans, she and her family relocated to Houston, after Hurricane Katrina in 2005.
+She was raised in Pearland, Texas, a small suburb outside of Houston.
 Normani attended private school as a child and was homeschooled from sixth grade.
 From the age of three, she competed in dance, gymnastics, and beauty pageants.
 She and her mother traveled between Houston and Los Angeles for acting, singing and dance auditions.
 She recorded a couple of songs, her first at age 13, and appeared in the HBO series Treme.
 Normani has said that dancing was her "first passion".